 As part of developing it's EDI Strategic Plan, the Diversity Advisory Committee sought input from students, faculty, and staff regarding the elements of the plan and any missing components.
-This information was used to review and revise this EDI Strategic Plan.
+This information was collected via an open forum as well as asynchronously via a survey open to all student, faculty, and staff.
+The information was used to review and revise this EDI Strategic Plan.
+GHC will circulate the collected feedback amongst the five College Planning Work Groups, via the college's intranet, with the intention that they incorporate applicable findings and feedback into their annual action plans.

-As called for in College Priority #3, beginning next year and continuing in subsequent years, there will in-person listening and feedback sessions for the entire campus community.
+As called for in College Priority #3, beginning next year and continuing in subsequent years, there will be additional in-person listening and feedback sessions for the entire campus community.
 Input will inform modifications and additions to the plan as appropriate in an ongoing manner.